team-checkr/fsharp-starter/README.md

 * [SignAnalysis.fs](SignAnalysis.fs): File for task 5: sign analysis
 * [Security.fs](Security.fs): File for task 6: security analysis

 The above files typically contain a few definitions that you are **not** allowed to change.
-You should only add code after the comment `// TODO: replace this by your implementation`.
-For example, in the file `Graph.fs` below, you should replace `failwith "Graph analysis not yet implemented` with your solution.
+You should only add or modify code in or after lines marked with `// TODO: start here`.
+For example, in the snippet of `Graph.fs` below, you should replace `failwith "Graph analysis not yet implemented` with your solution.
 Feel free to add additional functions, files, etc.

 ```
 // ...

 let analysis (src: string) (input: Input) : Output =
-    failwith "Graph analysis not yet implemented" // TODO: replace this by your implementation
+    failwith "Graph analysis not yet implemented" // TODO: start here

 ### Getting started